Home » Side Dish Recipes » Ditalini Pasta Salad Recipe

 Instructions

-• Chill pasta salad in refrigerator (overnight if possible to let the flavors set).
-Before serving adding a tablespoon each of red wine vinegar and olive oil, and toss.
+• Chill pasta salad in refrigerator for at least one hour (overnight if possible to let the flavors set).
+Before serving add an additional tablespoon each of lemon juice and olive oil, and toss.

 Nutrition